adhdproject/adhdproject.github.io/Tools/Lockdown.md

 As long as the script is configued correctly, it should now be listening for the panic email, ready to protect you!

+Note that this script requires access to a gmail account.
+Some accounts will restrict this and Lockdown won't be able to listen for the failsafe email.
+To remove this restriction, log into the listening gmail account, go to [https://www.google.com/settings/security/lesssecureapps](https://www.google.com/settings/security/lesssecureapps), and 'Turn On' access for less secure apps.

 Example 1: Customizing the Configurations
 -----------------------------------------